-My Wizz Air Review
+My honest Wizz Air Review

 Who are Wizz Air?

-Baggage – The airline allows you one free small bag – 40 X 30 X 18 CM or smaller, potentially enough for a night or possibly two but anything larger and you will have to pay an additional fee.
+The airline allows you one free small bag – 40 X 30 X 18 CM or smaller, potentially enough for a night or possibly two but anything larger and you will have to pay an additional fee.
 It is cheaper if you buy this online rather than at the airport, for cabin baggage, the price can change dependant on your route but is roughly about £14 each way.

 Firstly the planes are bright pink, which I absolutely loved, along with the airline staff who wear fuchsia pink and are extremely pleasant – much more so than a few other airlines that I have travelled with recently.

 However, I did have one issue with our outbound flight – the other travellers, little did I know that Budapest is fast becoming the UK’s go-to stag do destination, and lucky us had one in the row behind and one in the row in front.
 Now, I am not a complete bore, but it gets slightly tedious when they are shouting and having ‘banter’ for the whole two-hour flight.
 Also, massive hats off, to the poor air stewardess who put up with one of the groups awful crude comments, she handled the situation extremely well and with dignity.

 Unfortunately, this was the luck we had with our flight and is no reflection of the airline at all, but low budget airlines can often mean sharing a flight with an overexcited group of ‘lads’.
 In contrast to this, our return flight was much more pleasant and peaceful.

-I would fly Wizz Air again, apart from the loud passengers, which are no reflection on the airline themselves, I had no complaints at all and a better experience than I have had with a few higher priced airlines.
+Apart from the loud passengers, which are no reflection on the airline themselves, I had no complaints at all and a better experience than I have had with a few higher priced airlines.
 As with all ‘no-frills’ airlines, Wizz Air is basic but they are comfortable and extremely convenient for a frequent traveller who wants to see Europe for a fair price.
 Safety seems to be at the forefront of some people’s minds when travelling on a budget airline, however, these thoughts did not even cross my mind when flying Wizz Air.

 We are given complimentary return flights by Wizz Air but as always all opinions are my own.